Skip to Content

 Save This Recipe!

-The reason this cake is so easy is that it calls for cooked quinoa instead of the flour.
+The reason this chocolate cake is so easy is that it calls for cooked quinoa instead of the flour.
 Don’t worry, you’ll blend the quinoa into the batter so there won’t be a funky texture, and we promise you won’t even notice the quinoa!

-Something magical happens when you blend the quinoa with the rest of the ingredients in this gluten free quinoa cake.
+Something magical happens when you blend the quinoa with the rest of the ingredients in this flourless chocolate cake.
 It makes the most tender, chocolatey and delicious cake with so little effort.
-Top it with our whipped ganache frosting and bring it to your next party and we pretty much guarantee you’ll be everyone’s new best friend.

 Quinoa Cake is a show-stopping dessert that will always leave guests asking for the recipe!
 The magic happens when you blend cooked quinoa into the cake batter...instead of flour!

-If you aren’t familiar with quinoa, it is a pseudo grain related to beetroot, amaranth, and spinach.
-It can be cooked like rice (1 part quinoa to 2 parts water or broth) and used as a substitute for rice or couscous in recipes.
-Quinoa is a good source of fiber, folate, iron, zinc, and magnesium.
-It also contains a good amount of protein, especially as compared to white rice.
+Quinoa can be cooked like rice (1 part quinoa to 2 parts water or broth) and used as a substitute for rice or couscous in recipes.

 Because quinoa is not a grain, and is used in place of flour, this gluten free chocolate cake is not only gluten free but flourless and grain free as well (yay!)